 Have some extra time in the country?

-Once you figure out the location and choose whether to sit in their dimly lit, intimate dining room or outdoors adjacent to their daily menu handwritten on a blackboard, try out any of their highly acclaimed fusion dishes.
+Once you figure out the location and choose whether to sit in their dimly lit, intimate dining room or outdoors, adjacent to a daily menu handwritten on a blackboard, try out any of their highly acclaimed fusion dishes.
 So acclaimed that when we dined at other restaurants, the waiters squealed at how much they love Azur!
 How awesome is that?

 For appetizers, try Azur's salmon ceviche tacos and cashew nut prawns - delightful treats packed with flavor and served fresh.
 The fresh, pan-seared swordfish in black curry sauce with rice and vegetables serves as a hearty entree if you have a bigger appetite for fish.
-For a less robust dish, try the seared tuna served with steamed rice and dressed with black sesame seeds is a tasty, lighter option.
+For a less robust dish, try the seared tuna served with steamed rice and dressed with black sesame seeds -- perfect for guests seeking a tasty, lighter option.

-Note: At the time of my visit, Azur was completing a highly anticipated renovation to expand their bar and restaurant and offer a greater selection of dishes.
+Note: At the time of my visit, Azur was completing a highly anticipated renovation to expand their bar / restaurant and offer a greater selection of dishes.
 Reopen date was February 2016.
 Let me know in the comments below how it looks!

 If you are traveling with your partner or spouse, Restoran Dubrovnik is the ultimate dining experience.
 Attentive service and mouthwatering cuisine in a classic, rooftop setting keeps the restaurant busy with patrons eager to grab a reservation.
-I arrived at 6:30 or 7 and was shocked to see the booming dinner crowd.
+I arrived at 6:30 or 7:00 pm and was shocked to see the booming dinner crowd.
 Not an empty seat in the house!
-And yet service never wavered.

 Before your post-dinner romantic stroll under the warm starry night, indulge in a rich charcuterie platter or cool the night off with tuna tartar followed by a succulent cut of steak.
 And as icing on the cake, Restoran Dubrovnik's desserts won't disappoint the ultimate fruit and chocolate lover.